ujLevente/library-management/README.md

 LIBARY MANAGEMENT LEARNING APP

 This is the back end of the my libary management app, you can find the Spring back end [here](https://github.com/ujLevente/libary-management.)
-It is a learning project the aim was practicing Spring Boot and Angular.
+It is a learning project the aim was practicing Spring Boot and Angular, the project did not got finished.

 Used technologies, data source:<br />
 - The data comes from the [API](https://openlibrary.org/developers/api) of OpenLibary.<br />